rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 }
 ```

+### Installing Dependency Packages

-Now it is time to install dependency packages which are need for our application.
+Now it is time to install dependency packages that are needed for our application.
 Run the following command to install npm packages.

 ```command
 npm i apollo-server-express dotenv express graphql